miketaylr/miketaylr.com-blog/_posts/2018-09-19-notable-moments-in-firefox-for-android-ua-string-history.md

 (\*actual demand for this blog post asymptotically approaches zero the further you read)

+Early versions of Firefox for Android used a Linux desktop UA string with a `Fennec/<fennecversion>` product token appended to the end.

 Since version 41, Firefox for Android has (generally) followed the following UA string format:

 Mozilla/5.0 (Android &lt;androidversion>; &lt;devicecompat>; rv: &lt;geckoversion>) Gecko/&lt;geckoversion> Firefox/&lt;firefoxversion>